hiroshiban/ImagesShow/README.md

 Updated so that ImagesShowPTB can work with VPIXX PROPixx Projector
                                            June 03 2021 H.Ban
-Add an option to select display ID         June 03 2021 H.Ban
+Add an option to select display ID         June 03 2021 H.Ban Add a new type of fixation point           Dec  01 2021 H.Ban
 </pre>

 [back to the menu](#Menu)